Craig Mabbitt: The Word Alive (2008)

-Mabbitt founded the Arizona-based metalcore band The Word Alive in 2008 as a side-project while also performing in Escape the Fate.
+Mabbitt founded the metalcore band The Word Alive in Phoenix in 2008 as a side project while also performing in Escape the Fate.
 He and the group recorded songs for an EP that was never officially released, and November 2008 the band dropped Mabbitt, claiming complications due to his involvement with Escape the Fate.
-Mabbitt was replaced by Tyler Smith, formerly the bassist of Greeley Estates and singer/keyboardist of In Fear and Faith; since then, The Word Alive has released an EP and five albums.
+Mabbitt was replaced by Tyler Smith, formerly the bassist of Greeley Estates and singer/keyboardist of In Fear and Faith; since then, The Word Alive has released an EP and six albums.

 Escape the Fate (2008–present)

 After singer Ronnie Radke was sentenced to five years' probation for battery charges (and then two years' imprisonment for failure to report to his probation officer) Escape the Fate turned to Mabbitt, who had played with Escape the Fate on the Black on Black Tour while with Blessthefall.
 After several trial shows he became the official new singer and they entered the studio to record their second full-length album This War Is Ours, which was released on October 21, 2008.
 It was the first Escape the Fate album with Mabbitt as singer; the album was a commercial success, entering at No. 35 on the Billboard 200 and selling 13,000 copies in the first week.

-The third studio album from the band and second to feature Mabbitt was Escape the Fate which was released on November 2, 2010 and is the band's most successful album to date charting No. 25 on the Billboard 200, No. 1 at Hard Rock Albums, No. 14 in a Rock Albums, No. 13 in Alternative and Independent charts and No. 118 in Digital Albums Chart.
+The third studio album from the band and second to feature Mabbitt was Escape the Fate which was released on November 2, 2010, and is the band's most successful album to date charting No. 25 on the Billboard 200, No. 1 at Hard Rock Albums, No. 14 in a Rock Albums, No. 13 in Alternative and Independent charts and No. 118 in Digital Albums Chart.

-On May 14, 2013 the band released their fourth studio album and third with Mabbitt Ungrateful.
-On October 30, 2015 the band released their fifth studio album and fourth with Mabbitt "Hate Me".
-The band released their sixth studio album, I Am Human on March 30, 2018.
-On April 16, 2021 the band released their seventh studio album and sixth with Mabbitt Chemical Warfare.
+On May 14, 2013, the band released their fourth studio album and third with Mabbitt, Ungrateful.
+On October 30, 2015, the band released their fifth studio album and fourth with Mabbitt "Hate Me".
+The band released their sixth studio album, I Am Human, on March 30, 2018.
+On April 16, 2021, the band released their seventh studio album and sixth with Mabbitt, Chemical Warfare.
+On September 1, 2023, the band released their eighth studio album and seventh with Mabbitt, Out of the Shadows.